How Exercise Helps With Problem Solving, Planning, & NegativityNov 29, 2022

 Exercise can also provide us with important “AHA” moments when we might otherwise ruminate over the same “unsolvable” problem or issue that has been circling in our minds for hours, days, or weeks.

 So, if you find yourself sitting on the couch or in your car or at your desk ruminating over an issue that seems insurmountable, get up and get some exercise.
-It usually helps to make the world seem a lot brighter, and it usually helps to make your issues seem a lot more manageable.
+It often helps to make the world seem a lot brighter, and it usually helps to make your personal issues seem a lot more manageable, too.